aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en_3.10.rst.txt

     -->3: a = 3.0i
                  ^

-        I make an effort below to guess what caused the problem but I might guess incorrectly.

         Valid names cannot begin with a number.
-        Perhaps you thought that `i` could be used to represent the square root of -1.
-In Python, `j` (or `1j`) is used for this and perhaps you meant to write `3.0j`.
+        Perhaps you thought that `i` could be used to represent the square root of `-1`.
+In Python, the symbol used for this is `j` and the complex part is written as `some_number` immediately followed by `j`, with no spaces in between.
+        Perhaps you meant to write `3.0j`.

 Do not import * from __future__